- No win. No fee.

 An example of this is Deep Vein Thrombosis (DVT).
-DVT can present with symptoms which are common for a number of conditions, and can also be present with no symptoms at all.
+DVT can present with symptoms that are common for a number of conditions, and can also be present with no symptoms at all.
 This can lead to a delay in diagnosing DVT which carries a great deal of risk.

-In 2009, it was estimated that 40,000 deaths in England per year were as a result of complications caused by DVT.
+In 2009, it was estimated that 40,000 deaths in England per year were a result of complications caused by DVT.
 Furthermore, these findings estimated that around 25,000 of these deaths could have been prevented if not for misdiagnosis or inefficient treatment.

 Since then, the NHS and other medical bodies have taken strides in reducing the incidence of hospital-related harm caused by DVT, with a 20% drop in the number of post-discharge deaths between 2008 and 2019.
 However, it is believed this still occurs in 57 of every 100,000 cases, and these can often be due to a medical misdiagnosis.